Home » Our School » Exam results and performance data » Exam Information

 You are responsible for bringing your own equipment to exams.
 We recommend that you bring a minimum of 2 black pens, 2 pencils and a ruler to your exams.
 For some exams you will also need a calculator and geometrical equipment.

-You must provide your own calculator, it is best to be familiar with your own equipment.
+You must provide your own calculator, as it is best to be familiar with your own equipment.
 We have a limited supply of calculators for breakdown emergencies only, regulations prohibited the borrowing of calculators from another candidate in the exam room.
 This means, if you do not have a calculator you must not assume the invigilator will have one for you.
 Once all calculators have been given out in an exam they cannot be reissued.

 Remove any cover or instructions and make sure the batteries are new.
 Where the use of a calculator is allowed, candidates are responsible for making sure that their calculators meet the awarding bodies’ regulations.